raspberrypilearning/party-popper/en/step_4.md

 title: The code runs before I pull the switch
 ---

-+ Check to make sure your pull switch cables are connected to the correct pins.
++ Check to make sure your pull switch cables are connected to the correct pins
-+ Check to make sure your pull switch cables have a good connection with each other.
++ Check to make sure your pull switch cables have a good connection with each other
 + Check that you have removed the `pop()` line and replaced it with `pull.when_opened = pop`

 --- /collapse ---